 In recent years the original range of brook trout has been threatened by competition from other fish species, climate change, and habitat degradation.
 Yet a wild, heritage strain remains a timeless link to the state’s original fauna.
 As such, the Ashokan-Pepacton Watershed Chapter has undertaken studies within the Esopus Creek watershed to document the existence of Catskill heritage brook trout.
 One study goal was to document their existence so that efforts affording their continued survival could be instituted.
 These studies were done with partnerships involving the Ashokan Watershed Stream Management Program (AWSMP), plus in one case, the New York State Department of Environmental Conservation (NYS DEC) Region 3 Fisheries as part of their Eastern Brook Trout Joint Venture surveys.

 In each study undertaken to date, a permit collect wildlife was obtained from NYS DEC so that fin-clip samples could be taken from trout captured.
 The DNA of the samples was then analyzed by Spencer A. Bruce, Ph.D.
 State University of New York at Albany.
 Dr. Bruce is a Postdoctoral Research Associate and noted for his work in analyzing the genetics of New York state brook trout.
-In June of 2019 over thirty caudal fin clippings were taken by chapter members who fly fished a tertiary tributary to the Ashokan Reservoir.
-Then in August of 2020 another thirty caudal fin clippings were taken from wild brook trout found in a tertiary tributary to the Esopus Creek, with the valued assistance of DEC Region 3 Fisheries.
-To date, due to Covid impacts, only the 2019 samples have been analyzed.

 Read the results of the study from Dr. Spencer Bruce, Ph.D.